 Both products can be frustrating.
 Unexpected key strokes in InDesign can crash the program.
 Although avenue.quark is much better than it was a year ago, its user interface is sometimes awkward — for example, when you’re manipulating within placeholders.
 And when things go wrong in avenue.quark, it’s often impossible to recover gracefully — because the Undo command frequently doesn’t work as it should.
 If you’re serious about extracting XML from XPress, you’d be better off with conversion-mapping software, available from many sources including Apropos, Easy Press, Noonetime, North Atlantic Publishing Systems, and PCI.

-Quark XPress versus InDesign.
+Back to Quark XPress versus InDesign.